OpenMW/openmw/docs/source/openmw-mods/settings/GUI.rst

 :Range:		> 0.0
 :Default:	0.0

-This floating point value determines the number of seconds between when you begin hovering over an item and when its tooltip appears.
+This value determines the number of seconds between when you begin hovering over an item and when its tooltip appears.
 This setting only affects the tooltip delay for objects under the crosshair in GUI mode windows.
 There does not appear to be a setting to control the tool tip delay in outside of GUI mode.

 The tooltip displays context sensitive information on the selected GUI element, such as weight, value, damage, armor rating, magical effects, and detailed description.